rathore90/COSC360/Labs/Lab1/readme.md

 * A second HTML page, with a link to and from the page back to ```hello.html```

 You will be marked for including the required number of features, as well as implementing them properly (lists have list items, links work, page is semantically organized).

+**Note, there is nothing to submit for this lab - You will be marked based on your server.**